Richard Marx Throws Shade At Donald Trump On Twitter And The Internet Responds Accordingly

-During a news conference on Monday in Helsinki, Finland, with President Vladimir V. Putin about whether Russia tried to influence the 2016 presidential election, Donald Trump insisted that he didn’t think Russia had any involvement.
+During a news conference on Monday in Helsinki, Finland, with President Vladimir Putin about whether Russia tried to influence the 2016 presidential election, Donald Trump insisted that he didn’t think Russia had any involvement.
 However, amid public scrutiny about the statement, Trump has since clarified what he meant, insisting now that he misspoke.

 The original statement, according to the New York Times, is below.